Written by Munis Topcuoglu, Editor at EHN Canada.

 - Grass-fed butter is a great source of healthy fats and fat-soluble vitamins.

-- Consume grass-fed milk or cheese only if you, personally, tolerate dairy well.
+- Consume grass-fed milk or cheese only if you, personally, can tolerate dairy.

 - Consume nuts and seeds sparingly.